tormjens/dumdum-js/README.md

 # Dumdum Js

 DumDum is a condtional JavaScript executor, or a router if you will.
 Routes are executed based on class names on the body element.
-DumDum has no dependencies.
-Is nice!
+DumDum has no package dependencies, but relies on MutationObservers.
+Although it provides a light replacement for cases where MutationObservers are not availiable.

 [![NPM version][npm-image]][npm-url]
 [![NPM downloads][downloads-image]][downloads-url]